william1220/landing/README.md

 ![Screen Shot](images/screenshot2.png)

 This a basic web page made from basic HTML and CSS.
-This is based the Le Wagon Bootcamp Challenges .
+This is one of the Le Wagon Bootcamp Challenges during the bootcamp.

 ## Built With